sgbasel/neuritetracker/README.md

 7. Press the *Run Neuritetracker* button (**6** in the diagram).

 ![GUI interface](https://github.com/sgbasel/neuritetracker/blob/master/trunk/Documentation/Images/interface.png "GUI interface")

+## Using a script to run Neuritetracker on a batch of sequences
+1. blah
+2. blah
+3. blah

 ## Summary of the method
 Details of the method are described in the article